nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list tasks
-2. TaskBook displays a list of tasks
+2. `Dowat` displays a list of tasks
 3. User requests to mark a task as completed with the index of task in the list
-4. TaskBook marks the existing task as completed and archives the completed task
+4. `Dowat` marks the existing task as completed and archives the completed task
-5. TaskBook displays the updated list of tasks
+5. `Dowat` displays the updated list of tasks

   Use case ends.

 **Extensions**
 3a.
 The given index is invalid
-  > 3a1.
-Taskbook displays an error message that the task cannot be found Use case resumes at step 2
+  > 3a1. `Dowat` displays an error message that the task cannot be found Use case resumes at step 2

 <br>